Bidya122/Bulk_RNAseq_Analysis/README.md

 write.csv(normalized_counts_df, file = "normalized_counts.csv", row.names = TRUE)
 ```
 <img width="1382" height="356" alt="image" src="https://github.com/user-attachments/assets/26b8def1-abd9-4797-ad6d-22f5a32fe528" />
-This only carried the gene ids, if needed can be joined with gene annotation file like earlier
+This only carried the gene ids, if needed can be joined with gene annotation file like earlier.
+This is the normalized counts. we can’t directly compare raw counts between samples because because: some samples may have more total reads (sequencing depth differences), gene expression variance can depend on library size or composition.
+So one sample might look like it has “more expression,” just because it was sequenced more deeply — not because biology changed.
+DESeq2 scales each sample to make them comparable.
+It computes a “size factor” for each sample: This adjusts for library size and composition bias, Then divides raw counts by these factors → producing normalized counts.

 - I generated a sample-to-sample distance heatmap using variance-stabilized data to assess the similarity between samples.
 The heatmap shows hierarchical clustering of samples based on Euclidean distances, confirming expected grouping by experimental condition (e.g., hypoxia vs. normoxia).
 ```bash